VeriTrail: Closed-Domain Hallucination Detection with Traceability: Conceptual Framework

 We define a \textbf{non-generative step} as an operation that outputs only unmodified text spans from the input (e.g., noun phrase extraction using spaCy; \citealp{spacy:2020}).
 In contrast, a \textbf{generative step} may modify the input text or introduce new information.
 Steps involving LMs are typically generative, although exceptions exist (e.g., constrained decoding; \citealp{geng:2024}).

-A \textbf{generative process} is a sequence of steps that produces a final output from a set of source documents $D$ and must include at least one generative step.
+A \textbf{generative process} is a sequence of steps that produces a final output from a set of source documents $D$ and includes at least one generative step.
 At each step, the input consists of text spans from $D$ and/or outputs from earlier steps.

 Generative processes can be categorized as containing either a \textbf{single generative step (SGS)} or \textbf{multiple generative steps (MGS)}.
-An example of an SGS process is Retrieval-Augmented Generation (RAG; \citealp{rag:2020}) where a non-generative retrieval system selects a subset of the source material to provide as input to an LM: although this process involves two steps, only one is generative.
+An example of an SGS process is Retrieval-Augmented Generation (RAG) where a non-generative retrieval system selects a subset of the source material to provide as input to an LM \citep{rag:2020}.
+Although RAG involves two steps, it is an SGS process because only one step is generative.
 We provide examples of MGS processes in \appautoref{app:sec:mgs_examples}, including two processes used in our experiments: hierarchical summarization (\citealp{wu:2021}; \citealp{chang:2023}) and GraphRAG \citep{edge:2025}.

 We model a generative process as a directed acyclic graph (DAG) $G=(V,E)$, where each node $v\in V$ represents a text span, either originating from $D$ or produced by a step.
 Each directed edge $(u,v) \in E$ indicates that node $u$ was included as an input to the step that produced node $v$.